Foxglove beardtongue, Penstemon digitalis

 1.20 m

-great pollinator early bloomer full - part sun humming-
+drought-tolerant full - part sun humming-

 birds

-salt tolerant any soil type pollen specialist deer resistant medium to
+salt-tolerant any soil type pollen specialist deer resistant medium to

 medium-dry